Pronoun Pins as Radical Welcome

 Trinity's pronoun pins come from Genderbands, an international nonprofit organization that serves the transgender, gender non-conforming, and other gender-diverse communities.
 The organization is largely volunteer-run and executes programming, services, and events on both a local and international scale.

-I love how pronoun pins serve as a small but powerful gesture of inclusion—it’s such a simple way of saying “you belong here.”
-It’s these thoughtful details that really help make a community feel welcoming and affirming.https://crictimehdtv.com/
+I love how pronoun pins serve as a small yet powerful gesture of inclusion—it’s a simple but meaningful way of saying “you belong here.”https://football26live.com/